aperturerobotics/cli/docs/examples/flags.md

 }
 ```

-See full list of flags at https://pkg.go.dev/github.com/aperturerobotics/cli
+See the [Go Reference](https://pkg.go.dev/github.com/aperturerobotics/cli) for a full list of available flag types.

-For bool flags you can specify the flag multiple times to get a count(e.g -v -v -v or -vvv)
+For boolean flags (`BoolFlag`), you can use the `Count` field to track how many times a flag is provided.
+This is useful for flags like `-v` for verbosity.

-> If you want to support the `-vvv` flag, you need to set `App.UseShortOptionHandling`.
+> Note: To support combining short boolean flags like `-vvv`, you must set `UseShortOptionHandling: true` on your `App` or `Command`.
+See the [Combining Short Options](./combining-short-options/) example for details.

 <!-- {
   "args": ["&#45;&#45;f", "&#45;&#45;f", "&#45;fff",  "&#45;f"],